 - To encourage and promote academic exchanges and research activities on the Chinese economy and management among, but not limited to, its members;

-- To facilitate co-operation and participation in research efforts among economic professionals in the academic, government, and corporate sectors who share interests in economic and business relations between China and the U.K., and European nations in general.
+- To facilitate co-operation and participation in research efforts among economic professionals, in the academic, government, and corporate sectors, who share interests in economic and business relations between China and the U.K., and European nations in general;

-The Association shall pursue these objectives by professional means, including seminars, conferences and publications, and other activities designed to further the development and dissemination of economics and management sciences in China.
+2. The Association shall pursue these objectives by professional means, including seminars, conferences and publications, and other activities designed to further the development and dissemination of economics and management sciences in China.

 ARTICLE III: MEMBERSHIP

-Qualifications.
-Any individual person or organisation having a professional interest in the Chinese economy shall be eligible for membership in the Association and may become a member thereof by making proper application to the Secretary of the Association and by paying dues as prescribed.
+Any individual person or organisation having a professional interest in the Chinese economy shall be eligible for membership in the Association and may become a member thereof by making a proper application to the Secretary of the Association and by paying dues as prescribed.

-Classes of members.
 There shall be five categories of membership, namely:

-- Student membership, those individuals who are attached as full time or part time students to educational institutions;
+Those individuals who are attached as full time or part time students to educational institutions;

-- Corporate membership, those organisations involved in academic and other economic activities related to China;
+Those organisations involved in academic and other economic activities related to China;

-- Associate membership, those individuals and organisations invited by the Executive Board of the Association;
+Those individuals and organisations invited by the Executive Board of the Association;

-Termination of membership.
 The Executive Board may terminate the membership of any member who has violated the Constitution or for non-payment of dues.

 ARTICLE V: EXECUTIVE BOARD